 Arrival to Uluru & Yulara Town

 So, how did we get to the Australian Red Centre?
 We arrived by the famed Ghan train from Adelaide on the southern coast into the town of Alice Springs.
-(I’ll soon be writing a separate blog post about that fun 26-hour train journey!).
+(I wrote a separate blog post about that fun 26-hour train journey!
+Here’s the link.)
 There, a tour bus with local guide Darren met our group of 11 to shuttle us the 6-hour drive (with a dinner stop at the Mt.
 Ebenezer Road House) to Uluru & the Ayers Rock Resort in Yulara where we would spend two nights.

 The township of Yulara is located outside the Uluru-Kata Tjuta National Park, about a ten-minute drive from the park’s entry station.
 Most of the small town is made up of Ayers Rock Resort, an Aboriginal-owned enterprise that provides a variety of accommodation, restaurants and other essential services to people visiting the park.
 We stayed at the lovely Sails in the Desert hotel.

 The next morning, we were off to visit the famed “Rock” with our guide Darren.
 We had arrived Yulara the evening before in darkness, so we were excited to soon be getting our first glimpse of Uluru amidst the semi-arid desert landscape.